Muhammad Khudayar Khan: Rule of Kokand and legacy

 In the 1850s, the Russian Empire advanced to the Central Asia with the final goal of controlling the whole area.
 In 1865, Russian troops took Tashkent, and Alimqul, who opposed them, was killed in action.
 In Kokand, Kipchaks declared Hudaykul Bey the khan, however, after a fortnight he flew to Kashgar.
 Subsequently, Khudayar Khan entered Kokand without any resistance.
 In 1866, Russians proceeded to the south, occupying Khujand, and thus physically separating the Kokand Khanate and the Bukhara Emirate.
 In 1868, Khudayar formally accepted the sovereignty of the Russian Empire over the Khanate.

 The reign of Khudayar Khan in the 1860s was notable for extremely high taxes and dysfunctional legal system, which was even worse than what his predecessors installed.
 In 1870, a plot was discovered, in which opponents of Khudayar Khan tried to replace him with Seyid Khan, a son of Mallya Khan, living in exile in Bukhara.
 When the plot was discovered, and Seyid Khan killed, the Emir of Bukhara, to avoid accusations in support of the plot, sent Khudayar Khan the names of conspirators and their supporters.
 This led to a large amount of executions.
-In 1875, an uprising has forced Khudayar Khan to flee from the khanate.
+In 1875, an uprising forced Khudayar Khan to flee from the khanate.

+In 1875, he was exiled by the Russians to Orenburg, where he lived for 2 years.
+Longing for his homeland, he fled to Herat in 1877.
+Kokand businessmen who sympathized with him gave him money to travel to Peshawar, Bombay and from there to Mecca.
+He then wandered around the Arabian provinces until, in the early 1880s, he settled in the village of Karukh, east of Herat.
+He died in 1886 in the village of Karukh, east of Herat, in complete poverty.
+His grave is also located there.

+Under the orders of Khudayar Khan, his military officer Niaz-Muhammad ibn Ashur-Muhammad Khoqani wrote the Tarikh-i Shahrukhi, a Persian chronicle about the Khanate of Kokand.
 The palace built by Khudayar Khan is one of the landmarks of Kokand.